Boye in action as Mbappe spurs PSG to win over Metz in Ligue 1

 The Maroons, whose consolation goal was scored by Fabien Centonze, had hoped to secure a stunning win but a Kylian Mbappe double and a Mauro Icardi effort secured victory for The Red and Blues in the matchday 34 clash at Stade Saint Symphorien.

-Metz sit 10th on the league table while PSG have moved from second to first with the result.
+Metz sits 10th on the league table while PSG has moved from second to first with the result.

 Saturday’s match, which came just a day after Boye celebrated his 34th birthday, was the defender’s 32nd league appearance of the season.